shuohe1995/CLSP/README.md

 ## Original and pruned datasets

-Original and pruned datasets used in the experiment can be found in https://drive.google.com/file/d/129BPiup5Aq0_QW0-YH4q4SewQdP9NI3Q/view?usp=sharing.
+Original and pruned datasets used in the experiment can be found in [google drive](https://drive.google.com/file/d/129BPiup5Aq0_QW0-YH4q4SewQdP9NI3Q/view?usp=sharing).

 ## Upper bound in Figure 1